jaredjaimes/startup/README.md

 Startup application for BYU CS260
 ###[notes](https://github.com/jaredjaimes/startup/blob/main/notes.md)

-## Startup Deliverables
-### Elevator Pitch
+## Elevator Pitch

-Have you ever been stuck in an endless debate with yourself about what you shold wear for Halloween?
-Have you and a couple friends ever been absolutley stumped when it came to group halloween outifts or couple outfits?
-Well look no further, the 'What should I wear?' website has you covered.
-This website makes it so that you have one place for all your spooky needs.
-Just type in your halloween vibe, wether it is spooky, bloody, or just cheap.
-This application gives you recommendations on all thosse needs as well as ratings and places to buy the costume.
+Have you ever been stuck trying to complete the same goal over and over for years?
+I have.
+I also know what it's like to spend hours completeing tasks in video games or learning on duolingo.
+Well how about if there was an application that made your productivy a game, with achievements and social interactions that make doing tasks in real life fun.
+You'll be able to do a task in real life and immeaditley receive a reward thorugh the application.
+You can track hours spent on goals and actualy see progress happpening to encourage you to finish them.
+Who needs games taking all your time when you can have a game that works for you.

+## Key Features
+- Secure login over HTTPS
+- Option to customize and create your own avatar
+- Option to choose which goals to focus on
+- Recieve rewards and items for avatar based on reaching goals
+- ability to change goals and track progress.
+- ABility to share progress and view progress of friends using the app.
+- goals and progress are stored
+- goal history and task completion is stored.

+## Technologies
-## HTML
+#### HTML
-- [x] **HTML pages** - 4 HTML pages to login, character creation, create tasks/goals that you want to accomplish, then a page to log an track goals.
+4 HTML pages, one to login, another for character creation, another to create tasks/goals that you want to accomplish, and then a page to log an track goals.
-- [x] **Links** - The login page automatically links to the character creation, which links to the goal setting page and then to the main page to track goals, etc...
-- [x] **Text** - Each goal has a textual description.
-- [ ] **Images** - Each goal has an image/ icon representing the goal.
-- [x] **DB/Login** -
-- [x] **WebSocket** - You can view realtime rankings of friends goals and how well they are doing on them.

-## CSS
+### CSS

-...
+Styling avatar, application and tabs styling with contrast, size variation, and good background space.

+### JavaScript
+provide the login information, display the avatar creation, display goal options, display goal progress, display other users progress.

+### React
+Page that displays avatar that reacts to user input for appearance, page that displays goals that react to user input and track them.

+### Web Service
+Backend in service with endpoints for:
+- Submitting goal information.
+- Submitting progress for tracking goals.
+- retrieving goal status.
+- Display user avatar.

-## DB/Login
+### DB/Login
-Users data are stored, as well as goal history and tracking of those goals.
-Resgistration and login password is stored in database.
-You can't see others goals unless shared by other user to you specifically.
+Users login info, as well as, their goal history, and progress are stored in the databasw.
+You can't see others goals/ progress or share your progress unless authorized and having an account.

-## WebSocket
+### WebSocket
-- Each user has goals that they are tracking and have the oppurtunity of share and view the goals of others and how well they are doing on them.
-These are broadcasted for all users that are sharing to see in real time.
-Those who have worked on their goals the most are put in highes ranked users.
+Each user has goals that they are tracking and can share their progress, as well as, view the progress of others on their goals in realtime.
+There is also a ranking of those who have spent the most time on their goals that people can see in realtime.

+## Sketch